Find the Best Wine for Sushi

 If you’re sticking with light, lean cuts of fish – either as sashimi, nigiri, or maki – go with a light-bodied white wine like Albariño, Pinot Grigio, or Chablis – a very light, unoaked Chardonnay made in France.

-For this pairing we go with Bright Cellars’ Silverscape Pinot Grigio!
-This bright and zippy wine has flavor notes of green apple, lemon, and lime that will go perfectly with the light fish flavors.
+For this pairing we go with Bright Cellars’ Dead Stars and Black Holes Pinot Grigio!
+This deliciously crisp white is sustainably grown in California and showcases flavors of grapefruit, lemon, and tropical pineapple that will go perfectly with the light fish flavors.

 4. Tuna/Salmon + Pinot Noir